CesarePeli/Math_Physics_Logic/insights/lorenz-attractor.md

 ## What is the Lorenz System?

-The Lorenz system is a simplified model derived from the equations of atmospheric convection.
-It is defined by the following set of nonlinear differential equations:
+The Lorenz system is a simplified model derived from the Navier–Stokes equations, originally designed to study atmospheric convection.
+It consists of the following set of nonlinear differential equations:

 $$
 \begin{aligned}